dm-kasian/test_task/README.md

 8. Fix any security/performance issues you might find

 9. Upload the completed project to any public git websites (e.g. GitHub, GitLab)

+### Questions
+1. How should look merged json?
+2. "Make sure to get the first 5 recipes for each search".
+Does it means to get only 5 items from each remote API?
+3. "recipepuppy" also does not return the recipe instructions.
+Should I return them as `None` in the API**?